Snuff film: In fiction

 Since the concept became familiar to the general public, snuff films being made for profit or entertainment have been used as a core plot element or at least mentioned in numerous works of fiction, including the 1979 films Hardcore and Bloodline, and Bret Easton Ellis's 1985 novel Less than Zero.
+The 1991 novel The Brave by Gregory Mcdonald and its 1997 film adaptation tell the story of a destitute man who agrees to "star" as the victim in a snuff film so he can provide for his family.
+The novel A Dance at the Slaughterhouse (1991) by Lawrence Block shows private investigator Matthew Scudder discovering what appears to be a snuff film and looking into its origins.

-The making or discovery of one or several snuff films is the premise of various horror, thriller or crime films, such as Last House on Dead End Street (1977), Videodrome (1983), Tesis (1996), 8mm (1999), Vacancy (2007), Snuff 102 (2007), A Serbian Film (2010), Sinister (2012), The Counselor (2013), Luther: The Fallen Sun (2023), and the episode "The Devil of Christmas" (2016) in the black comedy series Inside No. 9.
+The making or discovery of one or several snuff films is the premise of various horror, thriller or crime films, such as Last House on Dead End Street (1977), Videodrome (1983), Special Effects (1984), Strange Days (1995), Tesis (1996), 8mm (1999), Vacancy (2007), Snuff 102 (2007), A Serbian Film (2010), Sinister (2012), The Counselor (2013), Luther: The Fallen Sun (2023), and the episode "The Devil of Christmas" (2016) in the black comedy series Inside No. 9.
 The 2003 video game Manhunt sees the main character being forced to participate in a series of snuff films to guarantee his freedom.
 The 2005 video game Grand Theft Auto: Liberty City Stories features a mission titled "Snuff", where the main character kills a few gangsters while unknowingly being filmed for a snuff movie by a third party, which may be a reference to Manhunt.
 Also, pretend snuff porn is sometimes filmed as a fetish.

 Several horror films such as Cannibal Holocaust (1980) and August Underground (2001) have depicted "snuff movie" situations, coupled with found footage aesthetics used as a narrative device.
 Though some of these films have generated controversy as to their nature and content, none were, nor have officially purported to be, actual snuff movies.

 False snuff films

 Faces of Death

-The 1978 pseudo-documentary film Faces of Death, which spawned several sequels, is one of the films most commonly associated with the "snuff movie" concept, even though it was not produced by murderers nor clandestinely distributed.
+The 1978 mondo film Faces of Death, which spawned several sequels, is one of the films most commonly associated with the "snuff movie" concept, even though it was not produced by murderers nor clandestinely distributed.
 Purporting to be an educational film about death, it mixed footage of actual deadly accidents, suicides, autopsies, or executions, with "outright fake scenes" obtained with the help of special effects.